ArthurGareginyan/my-custom-functions/readme.txt

 It’s purpose is to provide a familiar experience to WordPress users.
 No need any more editing the functions.php file of your theme.
 Just add your code in the field on the page and this plugin will do the rest for you.

-No any more “Fatal error”.
+No any more "Fatal error".
 These codes will run safely and will not generate fatal errors, so your website won't break if you make a typo in your code.

 And your website will keep on working, no matter how many times you upgrade or switch your theme.